c2vi/dipl/src/implementing-mize.typ

 //- explain the new layout of the mize project

-== Instance
-// what is an instance.... what are it's jobs

 == Protocol

 === Cbor
 Cbor (= Concise Binary Object Representation) is a data encoding format similar to JSON, but binary instead of Text based, making it not human readable.
-A binary encoding scheme was chosen above the Text based JSON for two advantages.
-Firstly less overhad is added by the encoding itself and secondly it supports encoding arbitrary byte values.
-With JSON such arbitrary data values would be encoded into Base64 frist, which further increases the size of encoded data by a third.
+A binary encoding scheme was chosen instead of the Text based JSON for two advantages.
+Firstly less overhad is added by the encoding itself and secondly it supports encoding arbitrary byte sequences.
+With JSON such arbitrary data sequences would be encoded into Base64 frist, which further increases the size of encoded data by a third.

 === A Message
-Cbor has a data type called map, that is just like a json object.
+Cbor has a data type called map, that is just like a json object, mapping keys to values.

 // how a message looks like ... that it's very extensible like that